 Even with pre-approval, there’s no guarantee a seller will choose your offer.
 A seller might not want to take the risk that your financing could fall through, especially if they’re looking to sell quickly.
 A substantial down payment could help turn the tide in your favor, but a cash offer may prove most effective.

 If you own your current home and have built up some equity, consider ways to convert it into the cash you need.
 While you could take out a home equity loan, a sale-leaseback offers a more favorable solution for those with less than ideal credit scores or who don’t want the risk and hassle of loans.
-With EasyKnock’s sale-leaseback options, you sell your home first, but you don’t have to move.
+With a sale-leaseback option, you sell your home first, but you don’t have to move.
 Instead, you can remain in the home as a renter while you search for and secure your next home.
 You no longer have to worry about an existing mortgage and can get cash from the sale to put towards a higher downpayment on your next home.
-Once you’re ready, you can have EasyKnock sell the home on the open market.
-When it sells, you receive any appreciation from the sale.
+Once you’re ready, you can sell the home on the open market.

 5. Make More Competitive Offer